 2. Determine the value of your timeshare

 What you paid may well not be the value of your timeshare.
-Timeshares are not investments, and they can devalue quickly.
+Timeshares are not investments, and they can devalue quickly over time.

 Websites that can help you determine the value of a timeshare include:

 But don’t stop there.
-I’ve found that the companies that own and manage my timeshares are forthcoming about the recent selling prices in their communities.
+I’ve found that the companies that own and manage my timeshares are forthcoming about the recent sale prices in their communities.
 At least ask.

 3. Beware resale companies

-Some owners are so anxious to sell their timeshares that they sign with resale companies without verifying their reputation.
+Some owners are so anxious to sell their timeshares that they get the services of a company without verifying their reputation.
 Veteran timeshare real estate agent Judi Kozlowski, a broker with RE/MAX Properties SW in Orlando, Florida, told U.S. News & World Report:

 “There are probably 50 different scams going on at all times.
 I’ve got a client that was scammed six times.”

-Her best advice: Don’t work with anyone who wants more than $100 upfront.
+Her best advice: Don’t work with any timeshare reale business that wants more than $100 upfront.
 Real estate agents collect their fees when properties sell.

-Also, she recommended avoiding those who approach you by postcard or telephone — as they are likely scammers.
+Also, she recommended avoiding those who approach you by postcard or telephone — as they will probably scam you.

 4. Carefully consider an agent